 Porterdale is a blue-collar town, with 35.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Porterdale is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Porterdale who work in office and administrative support (17.09%), teaching (9.35%), and business and financial occupations (4.86%).

-Porterdale is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Porterdale doesn't have a public transportation system that people use for their commute.

 The per capita income in Porterdale in 2022 was $18,265, which is low income relative to Georgia and the nation.
 This equates to an annual income of $73,060 for a family of four.
 However, Porterdale contains both very wealthy and poor people as well.
 Porterdale also has one of the higher rates of people living in poverty in the nation, with 33.52% of its population below the federal poverty line.